 Tell me the facts and I’ll learn.
 Tell me the truth and I’ll believe.
 But tell me a story and it will live in my heart forever. ~An old Native American proverb

-In the last 18 months I have been blessed to become a grandmother – twice!
+In the last 4 years I have been blessed to become a grandmother – three times!
 One of my major tasks as Grandma Carol is to read stories to my grandsons.
 It’s been a reminder of how stories surround us, entertain us and influence us.
 Even in the corporate world, stories abound.
 There are stories of unlikely heroes, leaders who’ve lost their way and villains who have abused their position of authority.

 The most successful leaders are great communicators and they are also powerful storytellers.
 Howard Schulz, Starbucks Chairman and CEO, has three stories that keep him focused on his vision for Starbucks.
 The first is about his introduction to the original Starbucks in Seattle and a quality product – dark roasted coffee.
 The second is based on a trip to Milan where he discovered the “ritual and romance of coffee bars”.
 And thirdly, he watched his father struggle to find dignity and meaning in the workplace.